German police make arrest after suspected hostage situation | DW | 21.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A man took two bus drivers hostage on a German highway before he was later arrested, according to the police.
+A man took two bus drivers hostage on a German highway, according to police.
 The vehicle was eventually seized and a man has been detained.

 A section of highway in southern Germany was closed Tuesday evening because of an alleged hostage situation.